Usmanc18/FETCH-AZA-CALIBRATIONS/README.md

 Calculating seafloor inflation values based on the corrected pressure data.

-How to Use
+How to Use:
 Clone the repository:
-bash
-Copy code

 git clone https://github.com/YourUsername/AxialSeamountPressureAnalysis.git

 Install required dependencies:

 Ensure you have a Python environment set up (e.g., using venv or conda).
-Install necessary Python packages: bash
+Install necessary Python packages:
-Copy code

 pip install -r requirements.txt
 Run the Jupyter notebooks:

 Start Jupyter Notebook:
-bash
-Copy code
-jupyter notebook

 Open and run the notebooks in the order listed above.

 Results and Conclusion
 The results from the analysis will help determine the effectiveness of the FETCH A-Z-A instrument in monitoring volcanic activity at Axial Seamount and contribute to understanding the processes occurring at mid-ocean ridges.

 Contact
-For any questions or further discussion, please feel free to contact Your Name.
+For any questions or further discussion, please feel free to contact usmanchoudhary2882@gmail.com.